biosimulations/biosimulations/.github/ISSUE_TEMPLATE/request-a-model-format--algorithm--or-simulator.md

 ---
-name: Request or contribute a model format, algorithm, or simulator
+name: Request a model format, algorithm, or simulator
-about: Request support for or contribute an additional modeling format, algorithm, or simulation tool
+about: Request support for an additional modeling format, algorithm, or simulation tool
 title: ''
 labels: enhancement
 assignees: ''